TheRealAnonymous008/quartz/content/details/machine learning/architectures/Encoder-Decoder Network.md

 * We perform an additional step during training and mask irrelevant entries with $0$ so that they do not affect the loss (at the current time step).
 The masking is necessary since we also need to pad the sequence.

 # Transformers
-* See [[The Transformer Model]].
+* See [[Transformer Model]].
 Transformers have the advantage that their latent space representation can be of variable dimension

 # Links
 * [[Dive into Deep Learning by Zhang, Lipton, Li and Smola]]